-Prior to coming to Sheridan Ross, Mr. Heuton was in-house IP counsel at Level 3 Communications where he managed patent litigations, procured patent rights, managed an international trademark portfolio, conducted due-diligence projects, and negotiated vendor and sales agreements.
-John also worked at the IP law firm, Fitzpatrick, Cella Harper & Scinto, in Manhattan, where he litigated and appealed IP-releated cases.
+Prior to joining Sheridan Ross, Mr. Heuton was in-house IP counsel at Level 3 Communications where he managed patent litigations, procured patent rights, managed an international trademark portfolio, conducted due-diligence projects, and negotiated vendor and sales agreements.
+He also worked at the IP law firm, Fitzpatrick, Cella, Harper & Scinto in Manhattan.

 University of Colorado (B.A., Dean's List, Molecular Cellular Developmental Biology, 1999)